Welcome to the Laboratory for Applications of Synchrotron Radiation (LAS) at KIT

 LAS promotes and pursues the education and training of students, doctoral researcher, and young scientists by offering lecture courses, tutorials, practicals and thesis projects in areas such as accelerator physics, materials research, and synchrotron technology.

-The laboratory LAS is based at the Campus South of the Karlsruhe Institute of Technology (KIT), but is involved in the development of accelerators such as FLUTE and KARA, use of synchrotron radiation at the KIT synchrotron and light source, the Test Facility and Synchrotron Radiation Source at the Campus North.
+The laboratory LAS is based at the Campus South of the Karlsruhe Institute of Technology (KIT), but is involved in the development of accelerators such as FLUTE and KARA, and the use of synchrotron radiation at the KIT Light Source at the Campus North.
 Members of LAS are also major users of other synchrotron radiation sources world-wide such as ESRF, DESY, ALS, and APS.

 A new, very generally applicable imaging approach provides not only three-dimensional information about complex arrangements of dislocations inside monocrystals, but also allows us to investigate precisely the behavior and role of all the individual defects during plastic deformation process.
 Based on this methodology, we are able to shed new light on the mechanisms involved in the thermally induced plastic deformation of silicon wafers, the understanding and prediction of which is crucial for semiconductor processing in the context of present and future scientific and industrial applications.